Jonatan Christie: 2024: First Super 1000 title

-2025: New phase as an independent player
+2025-2026: New phase as an independent player, world #1

 Christie had a rocky start to the year, with his best result in the Southeast Asian season openers being a runner-up finish at home tournament 2025 Indonesia Masters.
 He also did not manage to defend his All England Open title after being eliminated at the second round by Lakshya Sen. He finished the 2025 Badminton Asia Championships at the quarterfinals, where he was stopped by Lu Guangzu.
 En route to the 2025 Sudirman Cup, Christie was appointed as captain of the Indonesian squad.
 Despite the absence of several senior players, Indonesia managed to reach the semifinals for the first time since 2019, with Christie winning both his matches against India's H.S.
 Prannoy at the group stage and Thailand's Kunlavut Vitidsarn at the quarterfinals.
 He also appeared during junior Alwi Farhan's matches as assistant to men's singles head coach Indra Wijaya.

 On May 15, Christie announced his departure from the Indonesian national team, citing the need for a more flexible training arrangement to accommodate his new responsibilities as a parent.
 In his first tournament as an independent player, the Singapore Open, he lost in the second round to Leong Jun Hao.
 After a title drought since the 2024 All England Open, Christie finally managed to top the podium at the Korea Open in late September.
 Christie continued his good form by winning the Denmark Open against the reigning world champion, Shi Yuqi in three sets.
 Christie finished the October tournaments strongly by winning Hylo Open over Magnus Johannesen.

+In December, Christie officially received a sponsorship from the Indonesian restaurant chain Waroeng Steak and Shake, which has also sponsored fellow independent players Hendra Setiawan, Sabar Karyaman Gutama and Muhammad Reza Pahlevi Isfahani, and Christian Adinata.
+He embarked to the World Tour Finals in Hangzhou to compete in group A. However, Christie lost all of his matches against Kunlavut Vitidsarn, Anders Antonsen, and Christo Popov, and thus ended up at the last place.

+In his sixth appearance at the World Championships in 2026, he was stopped in the third round by Rasmus Gemke.
+Despite a disappointing result at the World Championships in New Delhi, Christie reached world No. 1 in the BWF men's singles rankings for the first time when the rankings were released on 25 August 2026.
+In his fourth participation at the Asian Games, Christie won a gold medal in the men's team event.